afowler23/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ## Steps
 1. Merges the training and the test sets to create one data set

-* X (10299 rows, 561 columns) is created by merging tVal and testVal using rbind() function
-* Y (10299 rows, 1 column) is created by merging tAct and testAct using rbind() function
-* Subject (10299 rows, 1 column) is created by merging tSub and testSub  using rbind() function
-* MergedData (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function
+* MergedData (10299 rows, 563 column) is created by using the rbind() to cbind() both tSub, tVal, tAct and tAct and testSub, testVal, testAct.

 2. Extracts only the measurements on the mean and standard deviation for each measurement
 * Keepcolumns (10299 rows, 88 columns) is created by subsetting Merged_Data, selecting only columns: subject, code and the measurements on the mean and standard deviation (std) for each measurement